makerfactoryio/docs/docs/development-boards/esp32/index.md

 # Documentation for the Embedded Board Builder for ESP32

-This documentation describes the **ESP32 Evalulation board** as part of the Embedded Board Builder (EBB) familiy from Makerfactory.
-This board is an an devleopment board for the ESP32 module from [Expressif Systems](https://www.espressif.com/).
-With this development board you could develop projects for the **ESP32-WROOM-32** (for more information check the [datasheet on the page of Expressif Systems](https://www.espressif.com/sites/default/files/documentation/esp32-wroom-32_datasheet_en.pdf)) or **ESP32-WROVER** (for more information check the [datasheet on the page of Expressif Systems](https://www.espressif.com/sites/default/files/documentation/esp32-wrover_datasheet_en.pdf)).
+This documentation describes the **ESP32 Evalulation board** as part of the Embedded Board Builder (EBB) family from Makerfactory.
+This board is an development board for the ESP32 module from [Expressif Systems](https://www.espressif.com/).
+With this development board you can develop projects for the **ESP32-WROOM-32** (for more information check the [datasheet on the page of Expressif Systems](https://www.espressif.com/sites/default/files/documentation/esp32-wroom-32_datasheet_en.pdf)) or **ESP32-WROVER** (for more information check the [datasheet on the page of Expressif Systems](https://www.espressif.com/sites/default/files/documentation/esp32-wrover_datasheet_en.pdf)).

 !!! info
     The screenshots are created with the english version of Windows 10.
-If screenshots completly differs from the Mac OS version it's mentioned in the text.
+If screenshots completely differ from the Mac OS version it's mentioned in the text.

 ## Board